brdbkr/brad-fi/content/notes/gmssl.md

 An easy solution would be to add the directory containing the dynamic libraries to the `LD_LIBRARY_PATH` environment variable, but this simultaneously fixes GmSSL and may break OpenSSL.
 It would be better and more elegant to keep GmSSL entirely self-contained in its `/usr/local/gmssl` directory.

-Depending on what's installed on your system, running `openssl` may instead call the soft link to `gmssl`:
+Depending on what's installed on your system, running `openssl` may instead call the soft link to `gmssl` (see tree above):

 ```
 $ gmssl version